Behold, Eck!: Closing narration

 "Paradoxically, Man's endless search for knowledge has often plundered his courage and warped his vision, so that he has faced the unknown with terror rather than awe, and probed the darkness with a scream rather than a light.
 Yet there have always been men who have touched the texture of tomorrow with understanding and courage.
 Through these men, we may yet touch the stars."

 Background

 The idea of a two dimensional world was lifted from the 1884 novella Flatland: A Romance of Many Dimensions by Edwin Abbott.
 Writer William Cox wove a lighthearted comedy treatment around the two dimensional concept called "The Reluctant Monster" (this had no relation to Flatland other than the idea of a 2-D world).
-It was then passed to John Mantley, later the producer of western TV series Gunsmoke (from 1965-1967/Exec.Prod:1968-1975), to write the final teleplay. (source - The Outer Limits:The Official Companion (1986), page 305.)
+It was then passed to John Mantley, later the producer of western TV series Gunsmoke, to write the final teleplay.